Someone at the court taps Go Live. You watch from anywhere — live score and video together.

 You keep score with two big buttons; the family sees every point the moment you tap it.
 Between rallies you watch volleyball, not your phone.

-Best experience: add VBallScore to your home screen before you leave for Indy — two taps, no app store.
+Best experience: add VBallScore to your home screen before tournament day — two taps, no app store.

 Convention-center WiFi is built for thousands of phones checking email — not sending video — and big venues often block free streaming entirely.
 Two things to know before you’re courtside: